Telling the Time

 White Rose Maths

-Follow the link below to find two weeks’ worth of videos, resources and answers for several different areas of maths.
-The lessons covered in weeks 1 and 2 are on topics we have already covered so far this year.
+Follow the link below to find videos, resources and answers for several different areas of maths.
+The lessons are topics we have already covered so far this year.
 However, it will be beneficial to your child to go back over these concepts as they are quite complex.

 Countdown Numbers Game